apache/incubator-retired-s4/website/content/doc/0.6.0/configuration.md

 * start a Zookeeper server for easy testing: `s4 zkServer`
 	* `s4 zkServer -t` will start a Zookeeper server and automatically configure 2 clusters
 * view the status of S4 clusters coordinated by a given Zookeeper ensemble: `s4 status`

-		./s4

-will  give you a list of available commands.
+* `s4` will  give you a list of available commands.

-	./s4 <command> -help

-will provide detailed documentation for each of these commands.
+* `./s4 <command> -help` will provide detailed documentation for each of these commands.

 # Cluster configuration